 Late-night diner with a ‘60s vibe and massive menu Many an inebriated Westsider has stumbled through the doors of Swingers, which stays open until 3am Thursday through Saturday.
 This ‘60s-style diner serves alcohol, too, but it’s better-known for classic late-night fare to help sop up all those tequila shots.

 Warm, welcoming pizzeria/bakery with wood-burning ovens Milo & Olive serves as the bread-making epicenter for Josh Loeb and Zoe Nathan’s Rustic Canyon group of standout SM restaurants -- which include Rustic Canyon, Huckleberry Cafe, Cassia, Esters, and more.
 The bread baked in its wood-burning ovens may sneak onto other menus, but the crust is the focal point here at this perpetually busy pizzeria.
-And if you judge your pizza by its crust (who doesn’t?), you’ll appreciate M&O’s crisp, thin-crust artisanal pies made from Nathan’s 48-hour, whole-wheat dough and topped with seasonal Californian ingredients.
+And if you judge your pizza by its crust (who doesn’t?), you’ll appreciate M&O’s crispy, thin-crust artisan pies made from Nathan’s 48-hour dough, and topped with seasonal Californian ingredients.
 And if you don’t feel like sitting down to a formal dinner, just mosey on over to little sister Milo SRO: a standing-room-only pizza parlor that’s 2.5 miles away serving New York-style 18-inchers.

 Tasty, quick, street-style tacos for cheap If you’re looking for an authentic taqueria on the Westside, this cheap, no-frills joint is it.
 Go for the street-style tacos -- made with corn tortillas, fresh toppings, and salsa that’s legitimately spicy -- and massive burritos.

-Charming Hawaiian-inspired burger joint with craft beers and wines Pono has perfected the art of the creative burger.
+Charming, Hawaiian-inspired burger joint with craft beers and wines Pono has perfected the art of the creative burger.
 After locking down the base -- patties made from organic, grass-fed, locally sourced beef and cooked over an oak-fire grill -- chef Makani focused on dressing each one up with Hawaiian-fusion-inspired extras.
-The popular Kuawa Crunch oozes spicy guava rum sauce, the Paniolo (which is also stacked with onion rings and smoked cheddar) is decked out with Kona coffee bourbon BBQ sauce, and the Sassy Wahine includes wasabi mayo and sesame ponzu dressing.
+The popular Kuawa Crunch oozes spicy guava rum sauce, the Paniolo (which is also stacked with onion rings and smoked cheddar) is decked out with Kona coffee bourbon BBQ sauce, and the Papale (a seasonal special) comes outfitted with beer-battered, queso fresco-stuffed jalapenos.

 Reservations-needed Asian fusion spot with al fresco seating This Southeast Asian fusion spot -- which has been lauded a dozen times over by critics from all over the country -- has much more to offer than seafood, but Angelenos know that Cassia boasts the city’s most stunning seafood tower.
 The other chilled seafood options are equally delectable, like Vietnamese prawns, raw scallops in chili oil, and snow crab claws accompanied by grilled country bread.
 As for the mains, you can’t go wrong with either a delicate black cod bathed in clear, light broth or the perfectly seasoned whole grilled sea bass.
 Pro tip: If the weather’s nice, dine alfresco; with exposed lights strung up overhead and plenty of heat lamps, the patio’s a looker.